tugraz-isds/datasets/elections_at/README.md

 ## Overview

 The following dataset is a collection of Austrian National Election records from the years 2017 and 2019.
-All the records comprised within the datasets are stored in 3 denormalized CSV files (with ',' delimiter and simplified structure without the need for quoting): Votes.csv, Parties.csv, and Locations.csv.
+All the records comprised within the datasets are stored in 4 denormalized CSV files (with ',' delimiter and simplified structure without the need for quoting): Elections.csv, Votes.csv, Parties.csv, and Locations.csv.

 The dataset used for the assignment is a derivative of datasets obtained from the following public data sources under license Creative Commons Namensnennung 4.0 International ([CC BY 4.0][3]):
 * [Open Data Österreich][1]